-Source: London Stock Exchange Group plc and its group undertakings (collectively, the "LSE Group"). © LSE Group 2023.
-FTSE Russell is a trading name of certain of the LSE Group companies e.g., "FTSE®" "Russell®", "FTSE Russell®", "MTS®", "FTSE4Good®", "ICB®", "Mergent®, The Yield Book®," are a trade mark(s) of the relevant LSE Group companies and are used by any other LSE Group company under license.
+Source: London Stock Exchange Group plc and its group undertakings (collectively, the "LSE Group"). © LSE Group 2024.
+FTSE Russell is a trading name of certain of the LSE Group companies. e.g., "FTSE®" "Russell®", "FTSE Russell®", "MTS®", "FTSE4Good®", "ICB®", "Mergent®, The Yield Book®," are a trademark(s) of the relevant LSE Group companies and are used by any other LSE Group company under license.
+"TMX®" is a trademark of TSX, Inc. and used by the LSE Group under license.
 All rights in the FTSE Russell indexes or data vest in the relevant LSE Group company which owns the index or the data.
 Neither LSE Group nor its licensors accept any liability for any errors or omissions in the indexes or data and no party may rely on any indexes or data contained in this communication.
 No further distribution of data from the LSE Group is permitted without the relevant LSE Group company's express written consent.
-The LSE Group does not promote, sponsor or endorse the content of this communication.
+The LSE Group does not promote, sponsor or endorse the content of this communication